 Wintertodt is a great place to train your Firemaking up from 50 to 99.
-It takes about 600-700 kills to do so, which might seem quite tedious to some.
-In this case, we have 99 Firemaking Ironman accounts with 600+ Supply Crates available for purchase!
-99 Firemaking Ironman Accounts
+It takes about 600-700 games to do so, which might seem quite tedious to some, other ways of gaining firemaking xp can be found in our 99 firemaking guide.

 Best Wintertodt Gear (Warm Clothes)

 In the Wintertodt minigame / boss, you need at least 4 pieces of warm gear to mitigate the damage from the cold as much as possible.
 If you’re just starting to do Wintertodt, chances are you don’t have much in the way of warm clothes since you don’t have the pyromancer outfit.
 Here is a list of some of the gear that counts as warm gear.

 Pyromancer outfit - this is the best option, obtained from wintertodt supply crates.